 Classic African Luxury Safari Tents

-Each luxury safari tent in Sausage Tree Camp has a private veranda overlooking the surrounding wilderness and its animals, a beautiful outdoor shower and indoor bathtub if you don’t like to look at the unbelievable clear South African starry sky.
-You have plenty of privacy and all the modern comforts, such as air-con, heater, and coffee making facilities.
+Each luxury safari tent in Sausage Tree Camp has a private veranda overlooking the surrounding wilderness and its animals, indoor bathtub, and a beautiful outdoor shower if you don’t like to admire the clear South African starry sky while showering.
+You have plenty of privacy and all the modern comforts, such as air-con, heater, and tea/coffee making facilities.

 Tented camp allows you to blend in with nature and lets the sounds of wildlife lull you to sleep.
 Oh yes, we were so tired after a full day of game drives that we had no problems to fell asleep to the sound of not so distant lion roars.
 At waking up, the roars were even louder, and one guest was lucky enough to see the pride from his tent.